enso-org/dataframes/scripts/README.md

 In the current working directory the archive will appear, depending on platform:
 * `Dataframes-Win-x64.7z` file — relocatable Dataframe library package (and all its dependencies) for 64-bit Windows.
 * `Dataframes-Linux-x64.7z` file — relocatable Dataframe library package (and all its dependencies) for 64-bit Linux.
+* `Dataframes-macOS-x64.7z` file — relocatable Dataframe library package (and all its dependencies) for 64-bit macOS.

 ## How the input packages are built
 ### Build-time dependencies